Understanding Inventory Shrinkage (And, Tips to Control it)

 A gate pass system is required for inter-warehouse transfers to avoid any miscommunication of quantities transferred.
 In the case of supplier fraud, warehouse inwarding team should be able to catch these while doing the GRN (Goods Received notes).
 GRN details compared against the purchase bills should help find the issues if they exist.

 Sometimes, the inventory may disappear off the shelves and cannot be matched to any of the other causes of inventory shrinkage.
-Unknown causes represent a significant percentage of the total inventory shrinkage.
+Unknown causes represent a significant percentage of total inventory shrinkage.
 A company should have an allowance for such a thing as well, especially in large organizations.

 Natural or Accidental Damage

 Sub-standard storage areas and unskilled workers make the company take a hit due to inventory shrinkage.
 Natural calamities can ruin stocks.
 Even a normal roof leak can cause severe damage to the inventory.
 If water-logged goods are there it gets damaged due to improper maintenance of the warehouse.
 Apart from these human errors, natural calamities like violent storms can destroy the whole warehouse.
-Again, the chance of goods getting damages arises while shipping process, or from movement inside the storage area.
+Again, the chance of goods getting damages arises while the shipping process, or from movement inside the storage area.
 Insects, rodents can be another cause of infesting perishable goods, thus proper sanitation is important.
 So skilled and specialists are essential for every job in the warehouse to reduce shrinkage due to handling goods improperly.

 How to Prevent Inventory Shrinkage?